sdex32/Vic20/README.md

   Hello from the Bogi aka sdex32

-  This is VIC20 emulator written in Pascal for all my friends who love and use Pascal.
+  This is VIC20 emulator written in Pascal for **all my friends who love and use Pascal**.
 It is absolutely free.
   VIC20 was my first computer, and I am happy that i was part of that history.

   there you can find out four projects (work as well for 64 bit)